-Bit 6 = FORCE1 Force Counter 1 Overflow
+Bit 6 = FORCE1 Force Counter 1 Overflow (forced at high level in ROM devices)

 This bit is read/set by software.
 When set, it loads FFFh in CNTR1 register.
-It is reset by hardware one CPU clock cycle after counter 1 overflow has occurred.
+It is reset by hardware one CPU clock cycle after Counter 1 overflow has occurred.

-0 : No effect on CNTR1
+0: No effect on CNTR1

-1 : Loads FFFh in CNTR1
+1: Loads FFFh in CNTR1